 This is what we saw, and, it made us sit up and take notice…

 We opened our blog series 'The Artists' with a look at the birth of the movie poster in the late nineteenth century.

-In this, the second of the series, we outline the key period that the 'The Artists' will cover and provide a downloadable Infographic showing a Chronology of the most prominent movie poster artists - many of whom this blog series will take a look at.
+In this, the second of the series, we outline a key period that 'The Artists' will cover and provide a downloadable Infographic showing a Chronology of the most prominent movie poster artists - many of whom this blog series will take a look at.

 At Art of the Movies we are passionate about the artistic value of original vintage movie posters.
 In this blog entry we introduce a new series of posts on the artists who have helped evolve the art form.
 We start by exploring the origins of the first movie posters...